|People in Who's Who Legal||1|

-Prominent members of the practice are Daniel Huang, who has handled dozens of foreign investment cases; US-trained senior corporate lawyer Xiang Ji; and Helen Shi, a CIETAC arbitration specialist and alternate ICC Court member for China.
+Prominent members of the practice are Daniel Huang, who has handled dozens of foreign investment cases; US-trained lawyer Helen Shi, a CIETAC arbitration specialist and alternate ICC Court member for China.
 Another name to note is Damien McDonald, who has practiced in London and Australia and was promoted to partner in 2016.

 The firm has offices in Beijing, Shanghai, Shenzhen and, most recently, Guangzhou.
 Since 2012, it has offered litigation and international arbitration capabilities in Hong Kong through an association with Peter Yuen & Associates – headed by a former Freshfields partner and including bilingual lawyers qualified in Hong Kong, English and Singaporean law.

 Who uses it?

 Clients include Citibank, China National Offshore Oil Company, Deloitte, GE, JPMorgan, Morgan Stanley, HSBC, Texas Pacific Group and IDG Group.

 The firm was instructed by US energy company ConocoPhillips to settle a US$230 million environmental claim brought by the Chinese government arising from an oil spill in the Yellow Sea – by far the largest such claim in China to date.
 It has also co-counselled the same client in a related US lawsuit brought by Chinese fishermen.